tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Applied some style to my Flask journal app with MUICSS.
-Also, I added the Flask journal app to [my personal website](https://lpld.io) :).
+Also, I added the Flask journal app to [my personal website](https://lpld.io) 😊

 ### Thoughts
-The documentation of MUICSS and the features all seem a little less then the Bootstrap competition.
+The documentation of MUICSS and the features all seem a little less polished then the Bootstrap competition.
-Especially the concept of `mui-appbar` is not quite clear, because there is no example on how to fill it.
+Especially the concept of `mui-appbar` is not quite clear, because there is no example on how to combine it with other elements.

 Figuring out how to deploy the Flask app on my website took actually the most time.
 Couldn't figure out how to do it via unix socket as it was suggested on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04#step-4-%E2%80%94-configuring-gunicorn) .